 Praised for her “beautiful, limpid quality" and "angelic singing," Erin Alcorn is a soprano originally from Dallas, Texas and currently based in Philadelphia.
-She is a Resident Artist with Tri-Cities Opera in its 2020-21 season, performing the role of Francine in Monkey and Francine in the City of Tigers and covering the role of Miranda in Miranda: A Steampunk VR Experience.
+She is a Resident Artist with Tri-Cities Opera in its 2020-21 season, performing the role of Adina in The Elixir of Love in May 2021, Francine in Monkey and Francine in the City of Tigers, and covering the role of Miranda in Miranda: A Steampunk VR Experience.
 She was to make her Tri-Cities debut as Susanna in Le nozze di Figaro, Justice Ruth Bader Ginsburg in Scalia/ Ginsburg (Wang), and Clorinda in La cenerentola, but all were canceled due to the pandemic.
 Plans for further collaborations are in process.

 Erin was a 2017 Vocal Fellow of the Music Academy of the West and a 2014-15 Dallas Opera outreach artist.
 She sang at Carnegie Hall in Marilyn Horne's The Song Continues in 2017.
 Recently she performed the soprano solos in Vaughan Williams' Dona nobis pacem with Reading Choral Society and in Handel's Messiah with Pennsbury Community Chorus.